 AI can be used in different ways in varying industries, ranging from less robust applications — such as Apple’s Siri — to more complex deep learning algorithms where a machine can function similarly to the human brain.
 Although “strong AI” is still in the distance, we are seeing technical capabilities advance with every passing week.

-What is artificial intelligence?
-It can be classified as a group of related technologies including natural language processing, machine learning, and expert systems.
+Artificial intelligence can be classified as a group of related technologies including natural language processing, machine learning, and expert systems.
 These functionalities can comprehend and behave similarly to how the human brain does, which have already transformed the way in which companies look at the overall customer experience.

 The McKinsey Global Institute separates AI into five broad categories: computer vision, natural language, virtual assistants, robotic process automation, and advanced machine learning.
 The research institute predicts that by 2030, 70% of companies might have adopted at least one type of the AI technologies listed above.
 The banking industry has generous experience leveraging data insights, but for the most part, banks have yet to build scalable AI strategies focused on creating value for their customers.